Tyler-F28/lesson/htmlSlideTemplate.md

 1. What are the three attibutes needed to reference an HTML form?
 2. What are input types and values used for?
 3. How are input types and values connected?
-4. What are the applications for HTML forms?
+4. What are some of the real-world applications for HTML forms?
 5. What are the two attributes needed to send a request with an HTML form?

 ---